stephanbcbauer/standards.catena-x.github.io/docs/internal/how-to-onboard-teams-to-any-environment.md

 There will be 2 policies created for each team, following this naming schema:

-- _product-productName_
+- _productName-rw_
-- _product-productName-ro_
+- _productName-ro_

-The _product-productName_ policy will be applied to personal auth methods (as of now GitHub Token), the _ product-productName-ro_ policy will be applied to AppRole auth method.
+The _productName-rw_ policy will be applied to personal auth methods (as of now GitHub Token), the _productName-ro_ policy will be applied to AppRole auth method.

 To create the policies, login to Vault and